-A man once murdered the Imam's slave, when he invoked Allah aganist him throughout his night prayers.
-The result was that the man was found dead in the morning.
+A man once murdered the Imam's slave, wher -upon he in invoked Allah aganist him (throughout his night prayers.
+The result was the man was found dead in the morning.

 Hakam bin Abbas Kalbi recited some verses in deprecation of Janab Zayd.
-When the Imam learned of the matter, he prayed ill for him.
+When The Imam learnt of the matter he prayed ill for him.
 The effect thereof was that a lion tore him to pieces.

-Tabari has recorded through Ibne Wahab from Laith bin Saad to the effect that on the occasion of the Haj pilgrimage in 113 A.H., after the Asr prayers, he went to the Abu Qubeis mountain.
-There was a man praying.
-In one breath, he would utter the words "Ya Rabbe," and in the second breath, he would utter the words "Ya Hayyo."
-Then he would say, addressing the Almighty Allah, that he wanted grapes and that his sheet of cloth had gotten worn.
+Tabari has recorded through Ibne Wahab from Laith bin Saad to the effect that on the occasion of the Haj pilgrimage in 113 A.H. after the Asr prayers he went to the Abu Qubeis mountain.
+There came a man praying.
+In one breath he would utter the words, "Ya Rabbe" and in the second breath he would utter the words, "Ya Hayyo".
+Then he would say addressing the Al-mighty Allah, that he wanted grapes and that his sheet of cloth had got worn.
 Immediately there came into view a basket of grapes.
-Such then was Hazrat Imam Jaafar bin Muhammad (A.S.).
+Such then was Hazrat Imam Jaafar bin Muhammad (A.S.)